allforcode/swift_InstegramFirebase/README.md

 # Additional features
 * Using [SwiftyBeaver Logging](https://github.com/SwiftyBeaver/SwiftyBeaver)
 * Can switch the front and back camera with animation
-* Compatiable with iPhone X
+* Compatible with iPhone X